 General public, college, Road Scholar, Audubon

-Alice the Great Horned Owl and her wild neighbors are the basis for the first vocal study on their species.
+Alice, Ruby, and Rupert and their wild neighbors are the basis for the first vocal study on Great Horned Owls.
 Experience the wide variety of hoots, chitters, and squawks and their associated behaviors in this PowerPoint/video presentation.
 A more scientific version of the program is also available.
 Our most popular adult program.

 Owls in Need are Friends Indeed